Author: Various authors

 Ed Greenwood, “Elminster at the Magefair”

 Elminster and Storm Silverhand go to a magic convention and do some sneaky spycraft, snark at the other attendees, then battle a scary monster and nearly die.
-(There are a lot of unkind jokes I could be making here about role-playing game conventions, but I will forbear.)
+(There are many unkind jokes I could be making here about role-playing game conventions, but I will forbear.)
 The descriptions of the fairgrounds, fairgoers, and the other locations are all quite good, but the dialogue feels hit-or-miss to me.
 The plot starts off well with a clear goal and interesting obstacles, but ends up in the weeds with a random monster who’s defeated in a random-seeming manner in a scene that feels like it connects only tenuously to the previous sections.

 Elminster’s smugness here, as in most of his appearances, is continually irritating.
 He’s almost always in a position where he knows more than anyone else but won’t share his knowledge because if he did, he’d unravel all the mysteries of the plot in two minutes and put the author in a bind.
 (I still think Azure Bonds’ take on Elminster is my favourite, largely because he doesn’t have all the answers and spends most of the book in the background trying to figure them out.)
 But I did appreciate that he’s not invincible; he nearly gets his ass handed to him in a magical duel here, and only Storm’s timely intervention keeps him alive.
 Having that moment of genuine helplessness goes a long way towards not making him seem like an author’s pet.